mindulle/garden/content/Develop/Trees/Learn/6th standards/Data structure &  Algorithms/📚Dictionary.md

 ---
 # configs for document itself.
 title: "📚Dictionary"
-lastModified: "2022-12-21"
+lastModified: "2023-01-06"

-# field for querying only entry point notes.
+# field for querying only dictionary notes.
 isDictionary: true

 # add some tags for specifying particular subjects.